MonashMath/SCI1022/Git.md

 ### 1.11.5.
 Pulling changes from the remote repository
 <a id="markdown-pulling-changes-from-the-remote-repository" name="pulling-changes-from-the-remote-repository"></a>

 Right now, the remote repository on GitHub looks a little different than the local one that is available on the Cygwin terminal.
-For example, the commit we made in  `add_shakespeare_sonnets` branch and merged into the `master` branch does not exist in the `master` branch of the local repository.
-Besides, the `add_shakespeare_sonnets` does no longer exist in the GitHub repository, but it does on the local one.
+For example, the commit we made in the `add_shakespeare_sonnets` branch and merged into the `master` branch does not exist in the `master` branch of the local repository.
+Besides, the `add_shakespeare_sonnets` no longer exists in the GitHub repository, but it does on the local one.

 As the `add_shakespeare_sonnets` branch does not exist on the GitHub repository, it is reasonable that we first checkout the local `master` branch.
 This is achieved as follows: